AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 * You can use them at API points, to avoid defensive copying.
 Of course, this provides only a shallow defense, since the collection members themselves could still be mutated.
 One could avoid the defensive copying problem entirely by writing good JavaDoc, and having faith in your fellow developers.

 * Quick and dirty parallelism is easy to implement.
-Definitely, but directly using CountedCompleter is not really that hard.
-Parallelism is only an optimization, after all. (see [http://august.nagro.us/universal-hashing-java.html](http://august.nagro.us/universal-hashing-java.html)).
+Definitely, but directly using CountedCompleter can be much faster.
+Parallelism is only an optimization, after all. (see [http://august.nagro.us/CountedCompleter.html](http://august.nagro.us/CountedCompleter.html)).

 ---